codaxy/wkhtmltopdf/README.md

 ------------------

 This is a small C# wrapper utility around wkhtmltopdf console tool.
-You can use it to easily convert your HTML report to PDF.
+You can use it to easily convert HTML reports to PDF.

 NuGet
 -----